hanseatics/BottomBar/README.md

 ## How?

-BottomBar likes Fragments very much, but you can also handle your tab changes by yourself.
 You can add items by specifying an array of items or **by xml menu resources**.

 #### Adding items from menu resource